 Well, our prediction is, the accelerated CTV expansion will be happening, BUT it won’t be happening until Q4 2022 – 2023.

 Yes, social video will matter, but TikTok – not so much

-Nonetheless, social video platforms will, undoubtedly, need to reconsider their business models to keep their leading market positions in 2024.
+Nonetheless, even though up to 80% of millennials, for instance, currently refer to social video content (and the Instagram stats prove this point), when shopping online (per some marketing automation experts), social video platforms will need to reconsider their business models to keep their leading market positions in 2024.

 While the viewership numbers have been continuously hitting record highs during the pandemic, the audience willingness to watch short, entertaining video content on their mobile devices will only be increasing with time.
-And yes, they’re ready to accept native product placements in videos, and short ad breaks in-between, of course, as long as the content itself is good.
+And yes, they’re ready to accept native product placements in videos (including entertaining video content), and short ad breaks in-between, of course, as long as the content itself is good.